mongodb-labs/Rietveld-Usability-Toolkit/README.md

 Syntax Highlighting - Language specific syntax highlighting with multiple color schemes.

+Expand All - Expand all matching lines in a side-by-side diff with one click or keystroke.

 Inline Diffs - Open diffs inline, right on the issue page.
 Also adds useful buttons to open/close all diffs.
 Even better, inline diffs can have the column width set automatically based on file type.

 Add Replace-specific Color - In side-by-side diff, color changed lines a different color to better distinguish between changes and deletes/insertions.